jasontamez/PF2/_json/MATH.md

 - `hasFeatureTaggedAllInCategory` should be `hasFeatureInCategoryTaggedAll`
 - `hasFeatureInCategoryWithTypeAllTagged` should be `hasFeatureInCategoryTaggedWithTypeAll`

+You can how many features match a condition by using `count` instead of `has`:

+- `countFeatureInCategory`
+- `countFeatureTagged`
+- `countFeatureTaggedAll`
+- `countFeatureWithType`
+- `countFeatureWithTypeAll`
+- `countFeatureInCategoryTagged`
+- `countFeatureInCategoryTaggedAll`
+- `countFeatureInCategoryWithType`
+- `countFeatureInCategoryWithTypeAll`
+- `countFeatureTaggedWithType`
+- `countFeatureTaggedAllWithType`
+- `countFeatureInCategoryTaggedWithType`
+- `countFeatureInCategoryTaggedAllWithType`
+- `countFeatureTaggedWithTypeAll`
+- `countFeatureTaggedAllWithTypeAll`
+- `countFeatureInCategoryTaggedWithTypeAll`
+- `countFeatureInCategoryTaggedAllWithTypeAll`

 ### Getting multiple results

 These functions should only be used inside other functions that accept multiple arguments (see next section)